creepersguitar/CI-PP5/README.md

 ## Unfixed Bugs

 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+## Potential Problems
+As i may have to connect to the Code institute custom database, there may be an issue with seeing the application incase the CI database has any issues or potential problems which could cause me to not be able to get all of the application built.
+## Fixed Bugs

+## Testing
+This section is all about the tests i have performed to the application manually and via different browsers.
+### Manual Testing

+### Browser Testing

 ## Deployment